probablystuck/stop/README.md

 near end state:

 - prompt user for new ps name

-  1. first ask user to ensure that the process is started
+  ~~1. first ask user to ensure that the process is started~~

-     1. "is the process you wish to add to the kill list running? if not, start it. if it's a terminal process, you can start it in a new window. input yes to continue, input remove-kill to clean up the kill list"
+  1. ~~"is the process you wish to add to the kill list running? if not, start it. if it's a terminal process, you can start it in a new window. input yes to continue, input remove-kill to clean up the kill list"~~
-  2. "would you like to match the output of running processes against a pattern? enter it below or hit enter to continue"
+  2. ~~"would you like to match the output of running processes against a pattern? enter it below or hit enter to continue"~~
-     1. if enter, list all processes "ps -aux"
+     1. ~~if enter, list all processes "ps -aux"~~
-     2. else ps aux | pgrep -f '${user_inputed_pattern}'
+     2. ~~else ps aux | pgrep -f '${user_inputed_pattern}'~~
      3. at the end of output, bolded?
-     4. "this is the output of all current running processes, get the name of the process you wish to add from the last column of output"
+     4. ~~"this is the output of all current running processes, get the name of the process you wish to add from the last column of output"~~

 - "input r to redo search,
   1. r loops again starting at 2
 - else input process name to add to list"